-Helping Kids Discover Their Potential for Over 45 Years
+Helping Kids Discover Their Potential for More Than 50 Years

 There is potential born into every child and even troubled ones have the potential to become great people.
-For nearly 50 years, AMIkids has empowered 125,000 kids across the country to discover the potential within them to transform their lives and send them on the road to success.
+For more than 50 years, AMIkids has empowered 150,000+ kids across the country by helping them discover their full potential and guiding them on their paths to a positive future.

 In 1969, Judge Frank Orlando, Chief Juvenile Court Judge in Fort Lauderdale, was frustrated at seeing the same young men come before his court time and again.
 His only option at the time was to send them to what was then called reform school where they would stay for a time then end up right back in front of him in court.
 He knew from his own experiences as a camp counselor and teacher that, for these boys to turn their lives around, they would need more than to be simply locked away.